thinlizzy/Caya/HOWTO.md

 });
 ```

 The argument `canvasId` is the ID of the `<canvas>` element in the DOM tree.
 The `state` argument points to the initial game state.
 Both parameters are required.
-Optionally, you can define `simpleLoop: true` in the arguments list to make the engine use a simplified loop that doesn't call the `update` function on states.
+Optionally, you can define `simpleLoop: true` to the options argument to make the engine use a simplified loop that doesn't call the `update` function on states.

 The game will not start automatically.
 To start the game, use:
 ```JavaScript